 You’ll learn this stuff by looking at summary data on various sites, but also by getting involved in that market directly, interacting, reading.

-We have a whole process for this inside the Lab, in the Business Building Bootcamp.
 The end result will be a large market domination file, a customer avatar profile, and a developed transformation.
 It is all a guided affair inside the Lab.

 But, why is it so important?